unicode-org/message-format-wg/spec/registry.md

 #### Determining Exact Literal Match

 > [!IMPORTANT]
-> The exact behavior of exact literal match is only defined for non-zero-filled
+> The exact behavior of exact literal match is currently only well defined for non-zero-filled
 > integer values.
-> Annotations that use fraction digits or significant digits might work in specific
+> Functions that use fraction digits or significant digits might work in specific
 > implementation-defined ways.
-> Users should avoid depending on these types of keys in message selection.
+> Users should avoid depending on these types of keys in message selection in this release.

 Number literals in the MessageFormat 2 syntax use the